stevinz/iris/README.md

 Small, fast, dependency free javascript color library with support for the RGB, RYB, and HSL color models and easy interaction with HTML, CSS, and third party frameworks.

 Internal calls create zero new Objects for maximum performance.
 Easy color conversion between color models.
-Additionally provides support for color mixing and color alteration with functions like mix, add, subtract, brighten, darken, grayscale, and much more.
+Additionally provides support for color mixing and color alteration with functions like mix, add, subtract, brighten, darken, grayscale, and more.

 Also features hue shifting around the more traditional artistic RYB (red, yellow, blue) color wheel.
 This creates much more natural complementary colors and intuitive palettes, similar to those seen at tools like [Paletton](https://paletton.com/).